T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 1. Manage their email content as a HTML webpage (such as via a CMS), and
 2. Ensure their email contains the latest content every time, and
 3. Send it to a specific Audience as a recurring email at a certain time.
+4. Saves logs to an AWS S3 bucket (optional)

 ## Contents
 - [Mailchimp recurring HTML email generator](#mailchimp-recurring-html-email-generator)